matjack1/puppet-openshift_origin/README.md

 We know that on the first provision you'll get a bunch of errors; the entire _Console_ and _Broker_ installation processes will fail; I'm investigating around this problem (and I have a path), but we know that after the second provision everything will be fine!!!
 If you need to improve this aspect, please drop us a some lines of code to fix our ;)

+There is a new branch _updates_from_redhat_ wich I'm just using to test merged commits from RH repo on remote VPS.
+Please, ignore it.

 # Installation

 We assume you're